yantra-core/yantra/ReadMe.md

 # `@yantra-core/sdk`

-The `@yantra-core/sdk` is a client-side SDK for interfacing with the Yantra serverless physics platform.
-With this SDK, you can create, manage, and interact with dynamic physics environments.
+The `@yantra-core/sdk` is an SDK for interfacing with the Yantra serverless physics platform.
+With this SDK, you can create, manage, and interact with dynamic physics environments in the cloud.
 Below is a guide on how to use it.

 <img src="https://yantra.gg/img/yantra-logo-med.png"/>
 Install SDK and run `yantra login` for a free account